-Tab 23-Proposed Amendments to SBE Policy: WAC 180-79A-240 Initial/Residency and Continuing/Professional Certificates-Renewal, Reinstatement, and Continuing Education Requirements changes to WAC 180-79A-250 to the June meeting for Public Hearing and
+Tab 23-Proposed Amendments to SBE Policy: WAC 180-79A-240 Initial/Residency and Continuing/Professional Certificates-Renewal, Reinstatement, and Continuing Education Requirements

 Dr. Lin Douglas, Director, Professional Education and Certification, OSPI, presented background information on the need for the changes.
 Question was raised about the three sections and need for the third section.
 If the third section applies, the person would have to come to the State Board of Education for a waiver to renew his/her certificate.